Explanation of Names

 One generation per year; overwinter as eggs; pupate in the soil.

 Gravid female Trirhabda

 will often have remarkably distended abdomens...see comment here

 In Galerucella, Ophraella

 , and Xanthogaleruca

-, antennomere 3 is longer than antennomere 4 (shorter in Trirhabda
+, antennomere 3 is longer than or equal in length to antennomere 4 (shorter in Trirhabda

 Blake D.H.
 (1931) Revision of the species of beetles of the genus Trirhabda

 north of Mexico.
 Proc.
 U.S. Nat.
 Mus.
 79(2):1-36 (Full text

 Blake D.H.
 (1951) New species of chrysomelid beetles of the genera Trirhabda